ird1natris/GCTF-Forensics/README.md

 # 🔍 Girls in CTF Forensic Writeup 🕵️‍♂️

-*A deep dive into forensic analysis challenges from GCTF!*
+*A deep dive into forensic analysis challenges from Girls in CTF!*

 This repository documents my approach to solving forensic challenges in the **Girls in CTF** competition.
 It includes step-by-step investigations, forensic tools used, and methodologies applied to uncover hidden artifacts and retrieve sensitive data.